Kentia palm care comes with a rich history few indoor houseplants can claim.

 An under watered Howea will develop brown tips, and the fronds will not be as erect and possibly leaning.

-Kentias are slow growers.
-While caring for them if you must prune do so selectively to the leaves and don’t remove the entire frond.
+Remember, when growing a Kentia, these palms are slow growers.
+While caring for your Kentia if you must prune do so selectively (trimming yellow tips) to the leaves and don’t remove the entire frond.

-The Kentia is a great interior plant like the tough, durable Rhapis palm, and more expensive than other palms like the Majesty Palm – I would NEVER recommend using the Majesty Palm tree as an indoor plant.
+The Kentia is one of the best palms to grow and easy to maintain like the tough, durable Rhapis palm, and more expensive than other palms like the Majesty Palm – I would NEVER recommend using the Majesty Palm tree as an indoor plant.
 A properly maintained and cared for Kentia palm can be enjoyed for years and years.

 Background & History of Howea forsteriana The Kentia Palm

-The Kentia palm got its scientific name, Howea forsteriana, from Lord Howe Island in Australia for the Howea part and Howea belmoreana another species from Sir Isaac Bayley Balfour (1853-1922), Botany professor and keeper of the Royal Botanic Garden, Edinburgh.
+The Kentia plant got its scientific name, Howea forsteriana, from Lord Howe Island in Australia for the Howea part and Howea belmoreana another species from Sir Isaac Bayley Balfour (1853-1922), Botany Professor and keeper of the Royal Botanic Garden, Edinburgh.

 Characterized by a slender trunk with slightly raised annular trunk rings and a graceful crown of dark-green drooping fronds.